SnowflurrySDK/Snowflurry.jl/docs/src/getting_started.md

 ```

 Because a virtual QPU can simulate any circuit as it is, we do not need to perform any transpilation or tests to run the jobs on the virtual QPU.
-Any circuit which is built using the gates in Snowflake can be run as-is on the qpu for a given number of shots.
+Any circuit which is built using the gates in Snowflake can be run on the qpu for a given number of shots.
 ```julia
 shots_count=100
 result=run_job(qpu, c,shots_count)